 If the business doesn’t have a high value, then the business can’t set incredibly high prices on its goods or services in an attempt to increase the value of the business.
 This will simply lead a potential consumer to go elsewhere, which could further hurt the business valuation.

 Establishing ownership in a partnership is another important method where valuation comes in.
 For example, if you own a business with your partner, and you both want to properly value your business so you can determine how much ownership each of you have, and also identify who will be in charge of certain expenses, etc., properly valuing your business is crucial.

 Divorce proceedings are another way in which valuation of your business is key.
 For example, assuming you are going through a divorce and your attorneys want to properly split assets, they will need to know the fair market value of your business in order to distribute assets to your partner.
 This is also important if the business itself is a partnership, since one of the partner’s could be affected by such a proceeding.

 Who Can I Use to Value My Business?

 Generally, business owners will hire a professional third party business valuator to give an objective valuation of the business.
 Whatever the reason for valuation might be, it is best to have an independent professional third party who can properly value your business.
 Moreover, using a third party professional will enhance your company’s credibility in that other businesses and investors will be more willing to look at your business more seriously to determine if they would be interested in purchasing it.

 If you need help learning more about valuation of a business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.